JasonGilholme/iconify/README.md

 ![](https://github.com/jasongilholme/iconify/workflows/lint/badge.svg)
 ![](coverage.svg)

-Iconify provides a way of creating `QIcon`'s and `QPixmaps`'s from svg files with additional hooks for overriding the color and providing animation.
+Iconify allows you to create `QIcon`s and `QPixmap`s from svg files with different color and animation.
+It provides a way of fetching popular image packs such as Font Awesome, Material Design etc and installing them on the path that's used for finding images.

 ## Quickstart